Einstein Discovery in Tableau – Try it for Yourself

 Maybe you want to change the text that shows up in the How to Improve This section so business users can understand better what Einstein Discovery is suggesting to them.

-- Find and open the Prediction in the Model Manager in Tableau CRM
+- Find and open the Prediction in the Model Manager in CRM Analytics

 You will have access to the certain key words which you can embed within any text you want.
 Note that this text will only show up in a single language.
 Once you save, you may need to reload your dashboard component in Tableau to see the changes as some of the data will have been cached.

-In the same Improvements tab in the model’s settings, you can choose to include different Improvement Variables for users.
+Within the Model Settings panel click the pencil next to the Action Variables.
+You can choose to include different Action Variables for users.
 Note that the more variables you select, the slower the performance may be on the Extension because the Prediction will take longer to complete.

 Engineer features with Recipes: